Dogs allowed Food, Drink, Golf courses & shops

 - The Havelock Bar in Nairn.

-- Basil Café at Nairn Harbour IV12 4PH, ice cream, coffee, cakes and soups.
-Dog friendly.
+- Basil Café at Nairn Harbour IV12 4PH, ice cream, coffee, cakes and soups. small dogs only if quiet.

 - Jacko's, Harbour Road, Nairn, Very good reasonably priced food and very friendly hosts.
 Dogs welcome